 After a lengthy period of reflection, Felder finally emerged with 2012's Road to Forever, his first solo project since 1983's Airborne -- a long-ago period when there still seemed to be some hope for reconciliation among the battling bandmates.
 Back then, the just-released Eagles Greatest Hits, Vol. 2, featuring a pair of Felder cowrites, was on its way to selling a whopping 11 million copies in the U.S. alone.
 Highlights included "Hotel California" and "Victim of Love," perhaps the best of six tunes on which Felder shared songwriting credit with the Eagles.

-Still, the bulk of the Eagles' songs, then as now, were written and sung by Frey and Henley.
-Felder's principal contributions could typically be found -- as with his Eagles debut, playing slide on "Good Day in Hell" from 1974's On the Border -- behind the scenes, in arranging and on solo projects.
+Still, the bulk of the Eagles' songs were written and sung by Frey and Henley.
+Felder's principal contributions could typically be found – as with his Eagles debut, playing slide on "Good Day in Hell" from 1974's On the Border – behind the scenes, in arranging and on solo projects.

 Introduced as a full-fledged member on 1975's One of These Nights, Felder's distinctive guitar on the hit Frey-Henley title track will always be better known than "Too Many Hands," his songwriting collaboration with Meisner from the same album.
 "Those Shoes," a 1979 talk-box favorite that had Felder's fingerprints all over it, was sung by Henley.
 In fact, 1974's "Visions" is the only Eagles tune with Felder at the mic.